-The IPA is required to recover the cost of conducting this procurement through bidder fees279 and to develop "standard credit terms and instruments."280 For this procurement, those are as follows:
+The IPA is required to recover the cost of conducting this procurement through bidder fees304 and to develop "standard credit terms and instruments."305 For this procurement, those are as follows:

 - All bidders will pay a \$500 non-refundable bid participation fee.
 This fee is non-refundable and will be assessed evenly across all bidders. - Bidders will provide security (in the form of a letter of credit for the benefit of the IPA) of \$8/REC as part of the bidder registration process.
 Bidders whose bids are not selected will have their letter of credit returned.
 For a bidder who only is successful for a portion of their bids, the amount of the letter of credit will be reduced to the level corresponding to their winning bids.
 Winning bidders will have seven days after the approval of the procurement results by the Commission to provide any required amendment to the amount of the letter of credit.
 Administration of the letter of credit for the benefit the IPA after the approval of the procurement results will occur outside of the contract between the utility and winning bidders. - Winning bidders will be assessed a Supplier Fee that reflects the balance of the cost of conducting the procurement less the total of the bid participation fees.
 An estimated Supplier Fee per REC will be announced prior to the opening of bidder registration, and the final Supplier Fee per REC will be announced after bidder registration is completed but prior to the bid due date.
-Winning bidders will also have seven days after the approval of the procurement results by the Commission to pay the Supplier Fee due to the IPA. - The IPA will cancel a winning bidder's letter of credit upon the bidder demonstrating to the IPA that each specific project has begun delivery of RECs from the 2016-2017 delivery year to the applicable utilities. - Any system that is not successfully developed will forfeit the amount under the letter of credit for those RECs.
+Winning bidders will also have seven days after the approval of the procurement results by the Commission to pay the Supplier Fee due to the IPA. - The IPA will cancel a winning bidder's letter of credit upon the bidder demonstrating to the IPA that each specific project has begun delivery of RECs from the 2016-2017 delivery year to the applicable utilities.